dinochecker

 Kulindadromeus is derived from "Kulinda" (for the locality in which it was discovered) and the Greek "dromeus" (runner).

-The species epithet, zabaikalicus (ZAH-bike-kal-ik-kuss), is derived from "Zabaykalsky Krai" (the region which contains the locality in which it was discovered).
+The species epithet, zabaikalicus (ZAH-bike-kal-ik-kuss), is derived from "Zabaykalsky Krai" (the region in which the locality is located).

 ZooBank registry: urn:lsid:zoobank.org:act:343881D7-FC69-4117-891F-CB0D411D25FF.